Palestine Emergency Appeal

 Sadaqah

-Gaza has now endured a year of massacre and misery, with still no end in sight for Israel’s nightmare campaign against Palestinian families.
+Gaza has endured over a year of massacre and misery.
+This is Israel’s nightmare campaign against Palestinian families.

-It continues to relentlessly attack civilians, health facilities, homes and shelters, and block humanitarian aid from reaching starving families.
+It relentlessly attacked civilians, health facilities, homes and shelters, and block humanitarian aid from reaching starving families.

 Timeline of events